matijj/Detecting-animals-in-wild/README.md

 # Trained Model
 - The trained model can be found in the 'model' directory.
 This model uses **YOLOv8 small** for detection.

-## Usage
+# Usage

 ### Running the Application

-To run the application locally, use the following command:
+To start the web application on your local machine, you'll need to run the following command in your terminal.
+Ensure you are in the project's root directory where main.py is located:

 ```
 uvicorn main:app